 - A voltage converter if you plan to bring any electrical appliances from North America and everybody should bring plug adaptors for continental Europe – the circular two-pronged variety.

 - Depending on your nationality and the country you want to teach in (specifically Asian countries) you may need a criminal background check.

 - If you plan to teach in South Korea directly after the program, an apostilled FBI Criminal Background Check (no more than three months old)

-- If you would like to teach in the Czech Republic you will need a letter from your bank stating that you have over 110,000 CZK (about $5,600 US).
+- If you would like to teach in the Czech Republic you will need a letter from your bank stating that you have over 110,000 CZK (about $5,600 US) in your home bank account.
+Many of our students have simply borrowed money from a family member or friend, then get the bank letter, and pay them back.
 The letter has to be very specific.
 You will receive more information on that from us, via email when you reserve.
 (Subject: Important Information to work in Czech Republic / how to prepare from home).